 Siren's Island

-Another award winner but a little bit milder this time around.
+Siren's Island is an alumni product.
+Another award-winner but a little bit milder this time around.
 With Siren’s Island we wanted to create a sauce that celebrated the natural sweetness of mango with spices that complimented it.
 The result is a mild-medium and sweet hot sauce with hints of turmeric, cumin, ginger, lemon zest and mustard.
 Much like a very upmarket mango chutney for hot sauce lovers.

 This blend of English and South-Asian flavours lends itself well to Indian food of course, but perhaps less obviously it goes amazingly with fish and chips due to its citrusy and curried flavour profile.